Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Problem description and formulation

-where the objective (\ref{eq:2-1}) means to minimize the total power costs in hot rolling production to implement economic load dispatch, and the objective (\ref{eq:2-2}) is the traditional objective to ensure the product quality, which means to minimize the total penalties caused by jumps between adjacent slabs.
+where $\delta$ is a traversal variable to search the rolling unit that slab $i$ is allocated in, expression in brackets means the cumulative time before processing slab $i$.
+If slab $i$ is not allocated in rolling unit $\delta$ , the expression in brackets would be ignored because $y_i^\delta=0$.

 Constraints (\ref{eq:2-3}) and (\ref{eq:2-4}) specify the sequence of slabs in a rolling unit.
 Constraint (\ref{eq:2-5}) ensures that each slab can be scheduled only once.
-Constraints (\ref{eq:2-6}) restrict the cumulative length of continuously rolled slabs with the same width in each rolling unit.
-Constraint (\ref{eq:2-7}) is the constraint of rolling mill production capacity, which restricts the lower and upper bounds of cumulative length of slabs in each rolling unit.
-Constraint (\ref{eq:2-8}) means that the total idle time allocated for rolling units cannot be greater than the margin of production capability.
+Constraints (\ref{eq:2-6}) restrict the cumulative length of continuously rolled slabs with same width in each rolling unit.
+Constraint (\ref{eq:2-7}) means rolling mill production capacity, which restricts the lower and upper bounds of cumulative length of slabs in each rolling unit.
+Constraint (\ref{eq:2-8}) means that the total idle time allocated for rolling units can't be greater than margin of production capability.
+Constraints (\ref{eq:2-9})--(\ref{eq:2-12}) restrict the value of $r_{ij}^k$, $x_{ij}^k$ and $y_i^k$ according to their logical relationship.